JacopoDapueto/transfer_disentanglement/README.md

 The results will be saved in `./outuput` directory, organized by experiment name:
 *source_experiment*\_to\_*target_experiment*

-**Once** one experiment folder is completed aggregate the results of all random seeds with the scripts
+**Once** one experiment folder is completed, aggregate the results of all random seeds with the scripts
 ```
 python dlib_aggregate_results_transfer_experiment.py --experiment experiment_name
 ```